gkiarashv/xv6/contributions/Oct 31 2023/README.md

 # Extension modifications

 ## gelibs/time.h
-To further extending the time information of a process, we have added a new field to the `e_time_t` structure for a process which is called `runningTime`.
+To further extend the time information of a process, we have added a new field to the `e_time_t` structure for a process which is called `runningTime`.
 This field is set upon state change from RUNNABLE to RUNNING.
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/timestruct.png)

-The `runningTime` should only set once when the process gets the chance to be executed for the first time.
+The `runningTime` should only be set once when the process gets the chance to be executed for the first time.
 Therefore, this field is set to zero when the process is created (`proc.c/allocproc()`).
 Then, in the scheduler (`proc.c/scheduler()`), when the process is chosen for execution, this field is updated:

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/runtimeset.png)